 7519: Motor Home and Recreational Vehicle Rentals.

-There is no additional work or line item data submission required by American Express or Discover.
+No additional work or line-item data submission is required by Discover.